vipshop/redis-migrate-tool/README.md

 + **total_mbufs_inqueue**: Cached commands data(not include rdb data) by mbufs input from source group.
 + **total_msgs_outqueue**: Msgs will be sent to target group and msgs had been sent to target but waiting for the response.

+## OTHER COMMANDS

+### shutdown [seconds|asap]

+The command behavior is the following:

++ Stop the replication from the source redis.
++ Try to send the cached data in redis-migrate-tool to the target redis.
++ Redis-migrate-tool stop and exit.

+Parameter:

++ **seconds**: Most of seconds that redis-migrate-tool can used to send cached data to target redis before exit.
+Defaults to 10 seconds.
++ **asap**: Don't care about the cached data, just exit right now.

+For example, you try the **shutdown** command:

+    $redis-cli -h 127.0.0.1 -p 8888
+    127.0.0.1:8888> shutdown
+    OK

 ## CHECK THE DATA

 After migrate the data, you can use **redis_check** command to check data in the source group and target group.